Cascading Environment actions in SwiftUI

 Now with our structure of actions in place, we still need a way to properly build the cascading tree of actions.
 From any given view, we would like it to be simple to append an action and let the system behind take care of the cascading and building of the structure.

-Given that a node needs to know about its parent, a view needs to know about any actions already defined as it appends a new one.
+needs to know about its parent, a view needs to know about any actions already defined as it appends a new one.

 This seems like a rather complex thing to keep in mind whenever we wanna attach an action.
 To make it easier, we define a new view modifier to solve this issue.